Manual Introduction

 This introduction gives you

 Please feel free to reach out to us any time for support!
-Please reach out under Contact and contribute .
+You can find our contact details under Contact and contribute .

 How Forecast-based Financing (FbF) is strengthening anticipatory humanitarian action in the RCRC movement

-Anticipatory action is increasingly recognised as a key solution to reducing the impacts of climate change and weather events; early actions help people and organisations such as national societies build resilience to future shocks by better understanding risk and transforming this risk information into action before a disaster strikes.
+Anticipatory action is increasingly recognized as a key solution to reducing the impacts of climate change and extreme weather events; early actions help people and organizations such as National Societies build resilience to future shocks by better understanding risk and transforming this risk information into action before a disaster strikes.

-Building on decades of experience in disaster preparedness, the IFRC and many other National Societies have pioneered the development of anticipatory action approaches such as Forecast-based Financing (FbF) since 2014.
-In 2018, IFRC launched Anticipatory Pillar of the Disaster Response Emergency Fund, the fund to provide reliable and predictable financing for National Societies to implement anticipatory action.
+Building on decades of experience in disaster preparedness, the International Federation of Red Cross and Red Crescent Societies (IFRC) and many National Societies have pioneered the development of anticipatory action approaches such as Forecast-based Financing (FbF) since 2014.
+In 2018, IFRC launched the Anticipatory Pillar of the Disaster Response Emergency Fund, a fund to provide reliable and predictable financing for National Societies to implement anticipatory action.

 Why anticipatory action?

 According to the World Disaster Report (WDR 2020), in the past ten years, 83% of all disasters triggered by natural hazards were caused by extreme weather and climate-related events, such as floods, storms and heatwaves.
 At the same time, forecasts and early warning for those events are improving, providing information about where and with what magnitude a hazard will strike.
-With anticipatory action plans, early warning information is linked to early action, allowing timely implementation of actions before a disaster strikes.
-While anticipatory action originates from addressing weather-related events, the concept is gradually being expanded to non-weather hazards, such as disease outbreaks and migration.
+Through anticipatory action plans, early warning information is linked to early action, allowing timely implementation of actions before a disaster strikes.
+While anticipatory action originates from addressing weather-related events, the concept is gradually being expanded to non-weather hazards, such as disease outbreaks and the impacts of population movement.

 It is important to note that anticipatory action is not a substitute for longer-term investment in risk reduction.
-Anticipatory action aims to strengthen the capacity the manage risks and reduce residual risk not addressed by disaster risk reduction efforts.
+Anticipatory action aims at strengthening the capacity to manage risks and at reducing residual risk not addressed by disaster risk reduction efforts.

 What is anticipatory action?